praisesope-png/HackBio_project-2/README.md

 ## **Summary**

-Overall, this dataset captures a coordinated immune response involving **phagocytosis**, **antigen presentation**, **viral recognition**, and **antibody production**, spanning both innate and adaptive arms of immunity.
+Overall, this dataset captures a coordinated immune response involving phagocytosis, antigen presentation, viral recognition, and antibody production, spanning both innate and adaptive arms of immunity.
 The findings align with an inflammatory immune environment but would benefit from validation across additional samples or conditions.

 ## **Analysis Pipeline Highlights**